 Why was the ballot measure authorized?

-Currently, ND State Radio charges 46¢ per subscriber.
-They recently calculated the expense of providing services and will be increasing the fee to from 46¢ to 84¢ in 2019 and $1.39 in 2020.
-Our "local" fee of $1 will not adequately cover the increases.
+Currently, ND State Radio charges Emmons County 46¢ per telephone line subscriber.
+They recently calculated the expense of providing this service and will be increasing their current fee of 46¢ per/line to 84¢ in July 2019 and then to $1.39 in July 2020.

 You hear a window breaking, someone isn't breathing, you've witnessed a serious car accident … you need help.